asengupta/avishek.net/_posts/2021-09-28-functional-analysis-exercises-2-distance-metrics.md

 #### 1.2.1.
 Show that in 1.2-1 we can obtain another metric by replacing $$\frac{1}{2^i}$$ with $$\mu_i>0$$ such that $$\sum\mu_i$$ converges.

-**Proof**: The space referred to is the space of all bounded and unbounded sequences.
+**Proof:** The space referred to is the space of all bounded and unbounded sequences.

 The candidate metric is defined as: